mosaic-design-system/docs/src/components/ratings.md

       ## Using Ratings

+      ### Rating Types

+      [Think we definitely need some guidance on what rating to use where - users of MDS aren't necessarily experts in data collection!]

+      However, once you have chosen a **Rating** type, you should stick to that type throughout your product.
+Comparing data from different source types can be difficult, and mixing different sources of data collection can lead to poor quality data.

+      ### Rating frequency

+      **Ratings** are an excellent source of quantifiable feedback, but user uptake can generally be harmed by bombarding the user with constant requests for feedback.
+If you make use of the **Ratings** component, take care not to use it too frequently.
+Remember that there are other sources of user feedback, such as /[User Research](link to user research guideline).

-      Rating can be used multiple ways to either collect or present data, there are no hard set rules on using the ratings components however, keep it consistent throughout your product and do not bombard the user with too many on the screen at one given time.
+      ////**Ratings** can be used in multiple ways to either collect or present different types of data. /[There are no hard set rules on using the **Ratings** components], except that you should keep it consistent throughout your product and do not bombard the user with too many on the screen at one given time.////
     icon: file_invoice
   - title: Code
     hook: code